galvesband/TraUser/TESTING.md

 `liip/functional-test-bundle` everything is pretty much magic.

 There is a catch.
 That bundle provides a *caching* feature to avoid recreating the entire database before every test.
-It works pretty well and actually speed up the test suite execution a lot, but be careful.
+It works pretty well and actually speeds up the test suite execution a lot, but be careful.
 Some tests depend on dates (like the password-recovery-token feature) and the caching logic might slip an outdated test database.
 In those cases just remove the entire testing cache directory: